The Responsible Seafood Conference

 No one GOAL is the same!
 The in-person event has been held in 18 cities on four continents (Asia, Europe, North America and South America) since the inaugural Global Shrimp Outlook for Leadership in 2001.
-Each GOAL is unique, embracing the identity and culture of the host country while providing an entertaining, casual atmosphere for seafood professionals to network and socialize through offsite receptions and dinners as well as tours of production facilities.
+Each GOAL is unique, embracing the identity and culture of the host country while providing an entertaining, casual atmosphere for seafood professionals to network and socialize through offsite receptions and dinners as well as field trips to production facilities.

 A Carefully Curated Program

-Moderated by GSA’s subject matter experts, GOAL’s carefully curated program features around 60 international speakers and centers on production, sustainability, innovation and market trends.
+Moderated by GSA’s subject matter experts, GOAL’s carefully curated program features around 50 international speakers and centers on production, sustainability, innovation and market trends, for both farmed and wild seafood.
+The forward-thinking program identifies emerging challenges and offers solutions to those challenges, keeping you ahead of the curve.
 Below is the program agenda for the in-person event at the Fairmont Olympic Hotel in Seattle from Oct.
 3 to 6, or download a shareable PDF of the program agenda.
-Dates for virtual events to be determined.
-To access content from GOAL 2021’s eight virtual events, visit the GOAL conference platform (log-in credentials required).
-Registration is open.
-Register now to save $600 before rates go up on July 15.
+Speakers are added to the program as they’re confirmed.
+Register now to save $600 before rates go up on Sept.
+10. Post-GOAL 2022 virtual events will be held on Nov.
+10 and Dec.
+8. To access content from GOAL 2021’s eight virtual events, visit the GOAL conference platform.
+Log-in credentials required.
 Questions?
 Contact firstname.lastname@example.org.

 |IN-PERSON GOAL PRICING||Early|

 (June 15-July 15)